 A mind map branches hierarchically from a central node with parent-child relationships.
 A concept map shows relationships between concepts as labelled links, allowing any-to-any connections with relationship descriptions.
 The labelled links are the key feature: a mind map shows "Concept A has child Concept B"; a concept map shows "Concept A causes Concept B" or "Concept A is part of Concept B."

 For academic concept mapping, CmapTools is the leading dedicated tool.
 For canvas-paradigm concept mapping integrated with broader work, Storyflow.
 For academic canvas PKM, Scrintal.
 For professional diagramming, Lucidchart.
-The right pick depends on whether you want dedicated academic methodology or canvas-paradigm flexibility.
+Your pick turns on whether you want dedicated academic methodology or canvas-paradigm flexibility.

 Yes.
-CmapTools is free for non-commercial use.
-Coggle has a free tier with public diagrams. draw.io is free open-source.
-Obsidian is free for personal use.
-Storyflow has a free plan.
+CmapTools is free for non-commercial use, Coggle has a free tier with public diagrams, draw.io is free open-source, Obsidian is free for personal use, and Storyflow has a free plan.
 The right free pick depends on whether you want academic features (CmapTools), simple maps (Coggle), open-source (draw.io), or canvas (Storyflow).

 CmapTools is used for academic concept mapping following the Novak methodology.
 Researchers use it for literature reviews, theory building, and curriculum design.
 Educators use it for teaching concept relationships.
 It is the dominant tool in formal concept mapping academic work.